AmethystDev2713/Lets-Make-A-CPU/README.md

 # Lets Make A CPU - by AmethystDev2713
 ### Copyright Nov.
 30, 2023 AmethystDev2713.
-All rights reserves, this ebook may not be copied, distributed, or used to make deriative works and similar without a certificate of permission by the copyright holder, AmethystDev2713
+All rights reserves, this ebook may not be copied, distributed, or used to make deriative guides/books/ebooks/newspapers/anything similar without a certificate of permission by the copyright holder, AmethystDev2713

 ## Table of contents